-Curio finds its support files on the network via the network path settings in your Curio preferences.
+Curio finds its support files on the network via the network path settings in your Curio's Settings window.

-The default network support folder for Curio is: /Network/Library/Application Support/Curio/Version XX (Where Version XX is replaced with the current major version number like Version 11 or Version 12.)
+The default network support folder for Curio is: [/Network/Library/Application Support/Curio/Version XX

+(Where Version XX is replaced with the current major version number like Version 11 or Version 12 .)

-To begin, copy your \[ \textstyle Application \] Support \( \textstyle Curio \textstyle Version \] xx \[ \] folder on the administrator's hard disk to that network location.
+To begin, copy your Library/Application Support/Curio/Version XX folder on the administrator's hard disk to that network location.
 It will contain the license registration information necessary for the clients to validate their installation.